 You know that meeting that you need to have with your far-flung team members?
 Google+ has upped the security

-of its groups, hoping to attract such business
+of its groups, hoping to attract such business meetings.

 On Tuesday, the technology giant announced the enhancement.
 On Google’s Official Enterprise Blog, Google+ Product Manager Michael Cai wrote that, “at most organizations, it’s important to make sure that private conversations remain private.”
 He added that “Google+ is an ideal tool for groups to want to have social conversations -- without broadcasting their thoughts to the world.”

 In these new restricted groups, which Google said now have “an extra layer of security," participants can decide if the meetings are open to anyone at a given company or can only be joined by invitation.